ChokingRedRoses/ChokingRedRoses/README.md

 - ehem ehem.. "***welcome , welcome..!***" ,,

 - you can call me Snowdrop , Snow , etc. with Snowdrop .
-Snowie can only be used for Ray and my husband <3
+Snowie can only be used for Ray. <3
 - my fictionkins goes by ;
 - Truthless Recluse
 - Homura Akami
 - Pure Vanilla Cookie
 - and a lot more , you can find them in my main acc!
 - im usually hyperactive ^w^

 - usually the first interacter , but would LOVE if you interact first <33
 - PLEASE cuddle with me , a high cud/touchcomf ^_^
 - i hide people freely , if i have you hided, then damn , i dont hide people much ur one of my dni list